MarianoChaves/pygent/docs/getting-started.md

 to leave the session.
 You can also launch a simple web interface with `pygent ui` (or the old `pygent-ui` script, requires the `ui` extra).

-Use `/help` inside the CLI to list available commands.
+Use `/help` inside the CLI to list available commands or `/help <cmd>` for details.
 The helper shows `/cmd` to run a raw shell command, `/cp` to copy files into the workspace and `/new` to restart the conversation while keeping the current runtime.

 ### Tool usage